 Prince Edward County has consolidated its identity as Ontario's most coherent wine and food destination over roughly fifteen years.
 The County's limestone-rich soils produce Chardonnay and Pinot Noir with a minerality that distinguishes them from Niagara benchmarks, and the concentration of small-production wineries within a short drive of Picton means that a well-placed accommodation in town functions as a base for serious wine exploration without requiring daily long transfers.

 Other design-led options in the region include Drake Motor Inn in Prince Edward, which brought a Toronto creative-hospitality sensibility to the County market, and The Royal Hotel, Picton's other central address.
-Merrill House's dual award status places it in a distinct tier from those alternatives, though the comparison is useful for understanding what the market here actually offers: this is a destination that has attracted genuine design investment, not just period-property conversions with updated linens.
+The hotel's dual award status places it in a distinct tier from those alternatives, though the comparison is useful for understanding what the market here actually offers: this is a destination that has attracted genuine design investment, not just period-property conversions with updated linens.

 Planning and Practical Context